942767/10groups.github.io/README.md

-10Groups is a political test that measures one's political beliefs on 10 Different Categories.
+10Groups Deluxe is a Modified version of the original 10groups test with more questions than the original.